-We receive grants from various entities to perform research and development activities over contractually defined periods.
-Grant revenue in the current quarter is attributable to a new grant agreement entered into in the second half of 2019.
+We receive grants to perform research and development activities over contractually defined periods.
+Grant revenue in the current quarter is attributable to a grant agreement entered into in the second half of 2019.
+Costs associated with grant agreements are recorded in research and development expense.